timescale/timescaledb/README.md

 **Prerequisites**:

-- A standard PostgreSQL 9.6 installation with development environment (header files) (e.g., postgresql-server-dev-9.6 package for Linux, Postgres.app for MacOS)
+- A standard PostgreSQL 9.6 or 10 installation with development environment (header files) (e.g., `postgresql-server-dev-9.6 `package
+for Linux, Postgres.app for MacOS)
 - C compiler (e.g., gcc or clang)
 - [CMake](https://cmake.org/) version 3.4 or greater